supahgreg/cf-for-k8s/docs/platform_operators/rotating-secrets-and-certs.md

 * `cf_admin_password` - manual upgrade works, CI/upgrade fails

-## Notes on Currently Supported Rotations
+## Notes on currently supported rotations

-### Rotating Ingress Certificates
+### Rotating ingress certificates
 To rotate the application domain certificate or system domain certificate, you can do the following:

-1. In your `cf-values.yaml`, the system domain certificate is called `system_certificate` and the application domain certificate is called `workloads_certificate`.
+1. In your `cf-values.yml`, the system domain certificate is called `system_certificate` and the application domain certificate is called `workloads_certificate`.
 These two properties can be independently updated.
-2. Redeploy using ytt and kapp.
+2. Redeploy using `ytt` and `kapp`.
 This will cause the secrets to be recreated and successfully rotated in the Istio Ingress Gateway.

 If you have multiple app domains, they all share the `workloads_certificate`.